codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      Mmlti-master database environments have certain types of conflicts and typically involve inconsistencies of rows amongst nodes.
-This article explains the nuances of Galera Cluster and how to handle and prevent them.
+      Multi-master clusters have certain types of conflicts and can involve data inconsistencies among nodes.
+This article explains the nuances of Galera and how to prevent them.

 .. container:: list-col2